Rensselaer County, New York: Government and politics

 In 1970, the Rensselaer County Legislature was created, which elected Edward J. "Ned" Quinn as chairman.
 The chairman served as the equivalent to an executive until the office of County Executive was created in 1972.
 Since its creation, Democrats have never won the office, although they controlled the Legislature until 1994.
 One notable candidate for Executive was Edward Pattison who was later elected to Congress, and whose son Mark served two terms as Mayor of Troy.
 The current county executive is Steve McLaughlin (R).

-Legislative authority is vested in the County Legislature, which consists of 19 members representing 17 different communities, separated into six districts.
-The current composition of the Legislature is as follows (ten Republicans, six Democrats, two Conservatives who caucus with the Republicans, and one Independent who caucuses with the Republicans):
+Legislative authority is vested in the County Legislature, which consists of 19 members representing 16 different communities, separated into six legislative districts.
+The current composition of the Legislature is as follows (ten Republicans, eight Democrats, and one Conservative who caucuses with the Republicans):